 Cigarette smoke makes your asthma harder to manage

 When you smoke, or breathe in smoke, the chemicals in cigarette smoke irritate and inflame the airways and lungs.
 It can make symptoms come on quite quickly.

-Whether you’re a smoker, or regularly exposed to tobacco smoke, you'll have more symptoms and need more medicines to keep on top of your asthma.
-If your asthma symptoms get worse you're at risk of an asthma attack.
+Whether you’re a smoker, or someone who’s regularly around other people who smoke, you'll have more symptoms and need more medicines to keep on top of your asthma.
+If your asthma symptoms get worse, you're at risk of an asthma attack.

 Even if you're not a smoker yourself, symptoms can come on quite quickly when you come into contact with someone else smoking.